YichengDWu/MoYe.jl/docs/src/manual/async.md

-## Memcpy Async
+# Asynchronous Memory Copies

-With the NVIDIA Ampere architecture, you can asynchronously copy data between GPU global memory and shared memory and not tie up threads to shepherd data movement.
+The NVIDIA Ampere architecture introduced `memcpy_async`, a feature that allows for asynchronous data copies between GPU global and shared memory.
+This frees up threads from managing data movement, allowing them to focus on computation.

-To utilize this feature, we simply change the `TiledCopy` to the following
+To use this feature, we change the `TiledCopy` to the following:
 ```julia
 copy_A = make_tiled_copy(CopyAtom{CPOP_ASYNC_CACHEALWAYS{TA}, TA}(),
                                 @Layout((32, 8)),